 He helped give Thor and Spider-Man their superpowers.
 He helped fairy tales come to life in Once Upon a Time, and to bend the laws of time and space in NBC's upcoming Timeless.
 In his recent commercials work, he helped demonstrate what happens when you drive a Jeep into a tornado.
 And now he's teaching at Gnomon.

 For the past six years, FX artist Wayne Hollingsworth worked on some of the world's biggest movie, broadcast and commercials projects, for studios including Sony Pictures Imageworks, Digital Domain, Zoic Studios, MPC and Psyop.
-Now, as Gnomon's newest full-time Education Lead, he will be sharing the techniques he learned during that period with students enrolled on the school's Visual Effects Animation track.
+Now, as Gnomon's newest full-time Education Lead, he will be sharing the techniques he learned during that period with students enrolled on the school's Certificate in Digital Production Program.

 You can experience some of those techniques for yourself in Wayne's upcoming talk on Destruction and Simulation, held at Gnomon's Hollywood campus on September 1st, 2016, and broadcast worldwide on the school's Livestream channel.
 But before you do, we wanted to give you a chance to find out what makes the man himself tick.
 Below, you can discover Wayne's route into the industry, what made him want to explore teaching as well as production work – and what he thinks are the biggest trends in FX work today.